Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 What's the average days-on-market in Addis Ababa in 2026?

-As of early 2026, the estimated average days-on-market for residential properties in Addis Ababa is around 90 days, though this number varies significantly depending on pricing and property quality.
+As of 2026, the estimated average days-on-market for residential properties in Addis Ababa is around 120 to 180 days, with faster sales for well-priced apartments and much slower sales for luxury homes.

 Are properties selling above or below asking in Addis Ababa in 2026?